 • Do you have phantom board members who occasionally drop by, but never really help the organization?

 If so, you really need our Nonprofit Board Resource Package.
-It helps you solve all of challenges mentioned above, plus much more.
+It helps you solve all of the challenges mentioned above, plus much more.

-You get a lot of great information to help you and your board members understand the secrets to developing an effective board.
+You get a lot of great information to help you and your board members understand the secrets to develop an effective board.
 I even provide you with some great assessment tools to evaluate how your board is currently doing.